 This statement is precisely why Emerald A/R Systems is in business with FQHCs all across the country.

 At the end of the day, the definition of bad debt should be limited to patients who could afford to pay and were offered various alternatives to reimburse providers for the services provided, but who elected not to pay for services rendered.
 In that population, there is a percentage that clearly will not pay for something that they do not understand.
+This is very apparent with hospital bad debt.

 The public has become more cynical of healthcare billing.
 Horror stories of charging for services not rendered have created a climate of distrust.
 All the more reason for your FQHC to engage Emerald pro-active services for financial communications with your patients.